ethanokamura/perfectline/src/content/javascript-101/functions.md

 Take note that closures require more memory and processing power than a pure function, but there are many practical reasons to use them such as data encapsulation.

-A closure is basically a function that closes over a state or data so it can be used elsewhere.
+A closure is a function that closes over a state or data so it can be used elsewhere.

 Here's a good example: